 A force field is included at the beginning of a topology file with an #include statement followed by <name>.ff/forcefield.itp.
 This statement includes the force field file, which, in turn, may include other force field files.
 All the force fields are organized in the same way.
-As an example, we show the qmx.ff/forcefield.itp file:
+An example of the amber 99.ff/forcefield.itp was shown in 5.7.1.